USA Banner

 Bus Procurement

-The Bipartisan Infrastructure Law of 2021 greatly increased federal support to modernize and expand public transportation nationwide, including investments in the nation’s bus systems.
+The Infrastructure Investment and Jobs Act of 2021 greatly increased federal support to modernize and expand public transportation nationwide, including investments in the nation’s bus systems.
 FTA will administer $5.1 billion in formula and competitive grants through the Buses and Bus Facilities Program and an additional $5.6 billion in Low or No Emission Bus Grants through 2026.

-Among other programs, the federal funding will support the purchase of cleaner American-made transit buses and upgrade fueling and maintenance infrastructure.
-FTA’s FY2022-2023 grant awards are supporting the purchase of more than 1,800 zero-emission buses, which will double the total number of zero-emission buses on America’s roads.
+Among other programs, the federal funding will support the purchase of modern American-made transit buses and upgrade fueling and maintenance infrastructure.

 Supporting American Bus Manufacturing